 As of January 1, 2015, all of our natural gas processing agreements with various processors had been modified to allow us to take title to the NGL resulting from the processing of our natural gas.
 Based on this, we elected to report reserves, sales volumes, prices and revenues for oil, NGL and natural gas separately for periods after January 1, 2015.
 This is known as "three-stream reporting."
-For periods prior to January 1, 2015, we presented our reserves, sales volumes, prices and revenues for oil and natural gas, which combined NGL with the natural gas stream, and did not separately report NGL.
+For periods prior to January 1, 2015, we presented our reserves, sales volumes, prices and revenues for oil and natural gas stream, and did not separately report NGL.
 This change impacts the comparability of 2015 with prior periods.